TN 10 (04-26)

 6. f.

-Fax all WC/PDB proofs into the EF or NDRed.
+Fax all WC/PDB proofs into the EF (eView) or EP.
 For instructions on WC/PDB document retention, see DI 52145.015.
-If the case requires additional PC action, fax the proofs and SSA-409 (Post-adjudicative Routing) into the Paperless Processing System for the appropriate PC via their paperless fax number.
+If the case requires additional PC action, route the documents to Paperless via the Store Evidence function in the EP.

 M. References